Spencer Torkelson Player Props: Tigers vs. Guardians

 - Torkelson is hitting .214 with three doubles, a home run and a walk.

-- In 57.1% of his 14 games this season, Torkelson has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a long ball in one of 14 games, and in 1.7% of his plate appearances.

-- In six games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- In six games this season, Torkelson has picked up an RBI, with more than one RBI once.

 - He has scored at least one run six times this season (42.9%), including one multi-run game.